 Wetlands serve as crucial ecosystems that provide a range of ecological services, including water purification, carbon sequestration, and habitat for biodiversity (Doe et al., 2018; Smith & Brown, 2020).
 However, anthropogenic activities such as industrial discharge, agricultural runoff, and urbanization have led to severe contamination of these ecosystems with heavy metals, posing significant environmental and health risks (Chen et al., 2019; Wang et al., 2021).
 Heavy metal pollution in wetlands, particularly in regions like the Niger Delta, Nigeria, has been extensively documented, highlighting its detrimental effects on water quality, soil integrity, and aquatic organisms (Adeola et al., 2020; Okonkwo et al., 2017).

 Phytoremediation has emerged as a sustainable and cost-effective approach for mitigating heavy metal contamination in polluted environments (Ali et al., 2013; Chaney et al., 2014).
 This technique utilizes plants to absorb, accumulate, and stabilize heavy metals, thereby reducing their bioavailability and toxicity (Bakare-Abidola et al., 2025).
-Several plant species, including Phragmites australis, Typha latifolia, and Eichhornia crassipes, have demonstrated the ability to uptake and sequester heavy metals from contaminated wetlands (Kumar et al., 2017; Zhang et al., 2019).
+Several plant species, including Phragmites australis (Cav.)
+Trin. ex Steud.
+Typha latifolia L. and Eichhornia crassipes (Mart.)
+Solms have demonstrated the ability to uptake and sequester heavy metals from contaminated wetlands (Kumar et al., 2017; Zhang et al., 2019).
 The effectiveness of phytoremediation depends on various factors, including plant species, metal bioavailability, soil conditions, and climatic factors (Tangahu et al., 2011; Yadav, 2010).

 The Niger Delta Wetlands, one of the most extensive wetland systems in Africa, has been subjected to decades of pollution from petroleum exploration, artisanal refining, and industrial activities (Ugochukwu & Ertel, 2008; Nwankwoala, 2012).
 Heavy metals such as lead (Pb), cadmium (Cd), chromium (Cr), and mercury (Hg) have been reported in alarming concentrations in water, sediments, and biota within the region (Bakare-Abidola et al., 2024).
 Given the environmental and socio-economic significance of these wetlands, it is imperative to explore viable remediation strategies to mitigate contamination and restore ecological balance (Adewuyi & Opasina, 2010).